mariexng/library-manager-wpf/README.md

 # LibraryManagerWpf
-IMPORTANT: You need to add a textfile 'apikey.txt' which holds your ChatGPT API Key for the "Invent Book" Button to function.
+IMPORTANT: You need to add your ChatGPT API Key to the 'apikey.txt' file.

 What does this app?
 - save and load data from an json file